Susumu Tachi: Episodes

-Organisational affiliations
+Organizational affiliations

-Prof. Tachi is also a founding director of the Robotics Society of Japan (RSJ), a fellow of the Society of Instrument and Control Engineers (SICE) and is the founding president of the Virtual Reality Society of Japan (VRSJ).
+Prof. Tachi is a Founding Director and Fellow of the Robotics Society of Japan (RSJ); the 46th President and Fellow of the Society of Instrument and Control Engineers (SICE); a Fellow of the Japan Society of Mechanical Engineers (JSME); and the Founding President and Fellow of the Virtual Reality Society of Japan (VRSJ).
+Dr. Tachi was inducted into the inaugural class of the IEEE Virtual Reality Academy in 2022.
 See also his work on cloaking technology.